 - Do not cut tempered glass with a glass cutter; it will shatter into tiny pieces.
 To cut tempered glass, it needs to be heated to about 1,200 degrees Fahrenheit, then rapidly cooled so that it can be as strong, if not stronger than, regular glass.

 - A glass cutter can be used as a car window breaker in case you are stuck inside your vehicle.
 You can score the window to make it easier to break.
 Therefore, you should consider keeping it in your glove box.

 Q: What is the best glass cutter?

-The glass cutters on our review are some of the best on the market, and the Toyo Pistol Grip Glass Cutter is the overall best.
-They will help you cut glass smoothly and neatly.
+That greatly depends on the task at hand.
+You wouldn’t use the same glass cutter for intricate stained glass jobs as you would for cutting large mirrors or window panes.
+The glass cutters on our review are some of the best on the market, and the Toyo Pistol Grip Glass Cutter is the overall best for smaller, creative jobs.

 Q: What tool do you use to cut glass?

 Any sharp tool can be used to score glass, but the glass won’t break or snap the way you want it to.
 You may even end up shattering it.
 You need to use a dedicated glass cutter, which helps to score glass so that it can split neatly.